vicentebolea/zfp/docs/source/zfpcmd.rst

   Block index type ("offset" or "hybrid") and granularity in number of blocks per index entry.
-A granularity of one provides the highest flexibility and performance potential (especially for CUDA) but also the highest storage cost.
+A granularity of one provides the highest flexibility and performance potential (especially for CUDA and HIP) but also the highest storage cost.

 See the :ref:`hl-func-index` section for further details.